maitree7/Fintech_Case_Study_14_March/README.md

 ## Business Activities

 **Problem in existing Financial Lending Industry**
-* '**Less Flexibility in Lending**' Because of financial regulations in place, those with lower credit scores have a harder time obtaining a loan
+* **`Less Flexibility in Lending`**' Because of financial regulations in place, those with lower credit scores have a harder time obtaining a loan
-* '**Slower Application Process**' Because there are so many rules, regulations, and face-to-face meetings to fill out paperwork and submit documents, the application time is slower and more tedious than with digital lenders.
+* **`Slower Application Process`** Because there are so many rules, regulations, and face-to-face meetings to fill out paperwork and submit documents, the application time is slower and more tedious than with digital lenders.
 Digital lenders have a more streamlined approach but still follow the same process to identify the most qualified borrowers with the least amount of hassle.
-* '**Inconvenience**' Banks are typically only open during standard business hours, which makes it hard for many working people, especially on time sensitive banking matters.
+* **`Inconvenience`** Banks are typically only open during standard business hours, which makes it hard for many working people, especially on time sensitive banking matters.
-* '**Processing Costs & Fees**' Processing Cost / Loan Application Fees is a fee charged to a potential borrower for processing an application for a loan and are intended to pay for all the costs of the process of loan approval.
+* **`Processing Costs & Fees`** Processing Cost / Loan Application Fees is a fee charged to a potential borrower for processing an application for a loan and are intended to pay for all the costs of the process of loan approval.

 **Intended Market**